Is Lactic Acid An Athlete’s Friend Or Foe?

 • The energy produced anaerobically (without oxygen) is less but faster, and the muscle takes this energy-producing waste, which, in theory, is one of the causes of cramps.

 Anaerobic metabolism, also known as the ‘starter system’ because energy is immediately available at the start of exercise, uses creatine phosphate metabolism in the process, does not produce lactate as a waste product, and does not require oxygen to develop energy.
 The higher the intensity of the exercise, the higher the use of carbohydrates compared to fats.
-The anaerobic lactic system (without lactic acid production) is the primary energy system in the early stages of exercise, as it allows rapid acceleration and speed with the support of creatine phosphate stored in the muscles.
+The anaerobic lactic system (without lactic acid production) is the primary energy system in the early stages of exercise, as it allows rapid acceleration and speed by supporting creatine phosphate stored in the muscles.
 However, it suffers a sharp drop after 10 to 20 seconds.

 Lactic acid is produced primarily in muscle cells and red blood cells when carbohydrates are broken down under low oxygen levels.
 Thus, lactic acid is an energy source for the human body.